 Alone with Herself actively dispels the notion that happiness can be found in the arms of another human being and instead shows that until we become grounded in our own sense of joy, the arms of another can never provide us with more than just another lonely place to reside.

-You can read a sample of the novel below.
+You can read an extract from the novel below.

 On most days, Eve would find herself strangely hypnotised by the familiar conversations going on around her.
 Their connecting lines seemed the very fabric of life itself.
 Yet she knew that something vital was missing.
 Life was flowing within and around these connecting lines, defying definition.

 She saw little children, clinging onto their mothers, tears soothed and small hands held, utterly content in the sense of safety the mother gave.
 Yet it was an illusion; the mother herself was spinning in a vast ocean of nothingness, there was nothing to hold onto.
 As a child, Eve had taken one long look at life; seen the vast corridor of the years that had stretched before her; childhood, career, marriage, children, old age, death, and she had known, that it would never be enough.
 Life could give her only the present moment, which fluttered brightly as a butterfly and died if it was pinned down.
 There was nothing solid to hold onto, all was ephemeral.

 As a child, she had played games in her mind, rushing over vast distances to find the edge of the universe, racing towards the edge, challenging infinity to erect a wall and label it “the end of the universe”.
 Only there could be no end, her mind was unable to comprehend infinity because even the wall itself would have to go on forever.